RightsDocketRightsDocket

 What’s actually inside a receipt.

-Every claim a RightsDocket receipt makes is anchored to one of these primitives — none of them invented here, all of them auditable.
+Every statement a RightsDocket receipt makes is anchored to one of these primitives.
+None of them are invented here, and none of them are automatic approvals.

 256